Skip to Content

 SAP BTP authentication also has the benefit of requiring authentication in your app and reusing the built-in SAP BTP authentication mechanism.

-1. Go to the Auth tab.
+1. Go to the Settings > Authentication tab.

 2. Click Enable Authentication.